Exclusive: Police detain man in probe of alleged data leak at India's Jio

-MUMBAI Police in the western Indian state of Rajasthan on Tuesday detained a man suspected of involvement in what may be a major leak of user data from India's newest telecoms company Jio, a police official said.
+MUMBAI (Reuters) - Police in the western Indian state of Rajasthan on Tuesday detained a man suspected of involvement in what may be a major leak of user data from India's newest telecoms company Jio, a police official said.

-Jio, run by India's richest man Mukesh Ambani and his conglomerate Reliance Industries Ltd, said on Monday it was investigating whether personal data of more than 100 million of its customers had been leaked to a website named "Magicapk.com".
+Jio, run by India's richest man Mukesh Ambani and his conglomerate Reliance Industries Ltd (RELI.NS), said on Monday it was investigating whether personal data of more than 100 million of its customers had been leaked to a website named "Magicapk.com".

 The company said it was working with law enforcement agencies to investigate the alleged leak, which cyber security analysts say could be the first large-scale data leak from an Indian telecoms firm.